Terms-we-Serve-with

 Mark

-Productive Friction
+Addressing Friction

-We encourage praacctiotioners to ask: What frictions or tensions exist among stakeholders (i.e. builders, policymakers, vulnerable populations, etc.)?
+We encourage practitioners to ask: What frictions or tensions exist among stakeholders (i.e. builders, policymakers, vulnerable populations, etc.)?
 What is your understanding of the failure modes of the AI system?
 How do different stakeholders experience friction in interacting with the AI when there’s a functionality failure?
 Could intentional frictions be a force for algorithmic reparation, for example, what are some nudges you've come across in the context of the AI system; what do these nudges enable (e.g., further engagement, caution, learning); what nudges and choice architecture or affordances could empower transparency, slowing down, self-reflection, learning, and care?

 001a